Skip to content

 Test Normally

-Before ensembling we want to establish the baseline performance of a single model.
+Before ensembling, establish the baseline performance of a single model.
 This command tests YOLOv5x on COCO val2017 at image size 640 pixels. yolov5x.pt is the largest and most accurate model available.
-Other options are yolov5s.pt, yolov5m.pt and yolov5l.pt, or you own checkpoint from training a custom dataset ./weights/best.pt.
-For details on all available models please see our README table.
+Other options are yolov5s.pt, yolov5m.pt and yolov5l.pt, or your own checkpoint from training a custom dataset ./weights/best.pt.
+For details on all available models, see the pretrained checkpoints table.

 python val.py --weights yolov5x.pt --data coco.yaml --img 640 --half